What is a Heart Attack?

 A heart attack is diagnosed by monitoring blood pressure, pulse, and temperature.
 Tests are performed to determine how the heart is beating and to assess overall heart health.

-This is a test to diagnose a heart attack monitors electrical impulses as they flow through the heart.
+Electrocardiogram (ECG or EKG): This is a test to diagnose a heart attack and monitors electrical impulses as they flow through the heart.
 Sticky patches (electrodes) are placed to the chest and, in certain cases, the arms and legs.
-Signals are recorded as waves that can be viewed on a monitor or printed on paper.
-An ECG can detect if you are experiencing or have had a heart attack.

-Ultrasound waves provide images of the beating heart.
+Echocardiogram: Ultrasound waves provide images of the beating heart.
 This test can reveal how blood flows through the heart and its valves.
-Echocardiography can assist in determining whether your heart has been damaged.

 More heart tissue is injured or dies every minute after a heart attack.
 Urgent treatment is required to restore blood flow and oxygen levels.
 The type of heart attack treatment depends on whether blood flow is partially or completely blocked.